Slayercortex/LeagueSharp/README.md

 #### Numpad 2

     Enable/disable the logging from all incoming packets.
+#### Numpad 3

+    Enable/disable the drawing from circles around objects which are in a radius from 300 to the cursor.
 #### Numpad 5

-    Log all objects which are in a radius from 250 to the Cursor.
+    Log all objects which are in a radius from 300 to the Cursor.
 #### Numpad 7

     Logs the current player networkid.